paulknewton/twitter-ml/docs/usage.rst

 Text Classifier
 ---------------
-A standalone program for classifying text or text files using NLTK:
+A standalone program for classifying the sentiment of text using NLTK.

 .. code-block:: console